Kalpavruksha/super-octo-system-url-shortner-/README.md

 1. Create a MongoDB Atlas account at https://www.mongodb.com/cloud/atlas
 2. Create a new cluster
-3. Create a database user (username: beshu, password: beshu)
+3. Create a database user
 4. Whitelist your IP address (or use 0.0.0.0/0 for development)
 5. Get your connection string and update `.env`